 {Plus ça change …}

 When I was a student in the 1980's, chemometrics was a nascent discipline.
 To us undergraduates, it seemed an esoteric subject worked on in niche projects at analytical chemistry departments.
 In general, computer capacity did not allow for processing the large datasets we see today.
 Chemometrics could not yet show its full potential - in hindsight it was just another field where theory was well ahead of application.
 For serious number crunching in the epoch, you'd choose a theoretical subject in quantum chemistry or statistical physics.
-I did.
+At least, that is what I did.

 We could only dream of computing power to increase the way it did over the last forty years.
 Chemometrics can finally process the large datasets we thought were impossible to handle.
 The field leans heavily on multivariate statistics, which is considered a machine learning technique nowadays.
 Having started out in statistical chemical physics, I have ended up in chemometrics and chances are I will happily stay put.
 Chemometrics is an excellent option for people like me who love to work on projects where chemistry, physics, mathematics and computer science meet.
 In recent years a new umbrella-term for those projects appeared - cheminformatics.
 I like that term.